ilg-physics-ucsb/physics6-manual/6BL/Lab4.md

 **In some materials, the magnetic domains remain aligned after the external magnetic field has been removed.
 As a result, the material itself becomes a magnet.
 This phenomenon is called *ferromagnetism*.
 A material that behaves this way is said to be *ferromagnetic*.**
 :::

-# Magentic Flux and Faraday's Law
+# magnetic Flux and Faraday's Law

 <!-- Galvanometers are sensitive current meters.
 The terminals are connected to a small coil of wire enclosed within a permanent magnet; the coil is mechanically linked to the readout needle.
 Current flowing through the coil produces a magnetic field, which because of its orientation in the field of the permanent magnet, creates a torque on the needle.
 More current produces a stronger field and thus greater deflection of the needle.
 A hairspring connected to the needle balances this torque, and restores the needle to its original position when current is removed.-->

 ## Flux

-In [Ex](#Ex-permanentMagent), we discussed magnetic field lines between the N and S poles of the bar magnet.
+In [Ex](#Ex-permanentMagnet), we discussed magnetic field lines between the N and S poles of the bar magnet.
 When these lines cross an area they produce *magnetic flux*.
 Magnetic flux is associated with a given surface and represents a measure of the number of field lines crossing that surface.

 For a uniform magnetic field perpendicular to a surface, the magnetic flux is defined as the product of the magnetic field strength and the area of the surface.